Afro-Argentines: Decline of the Afro-Argentine population

-In reference to the racial mixture that had occurred with Black people for several generations, in 1905 the journalist Juan José de Soiza Reilly stated in his article Gente de color (published in the magazine Caras y Caretas) that:

-'Meanwhile, the race is losing its original colour in the mixture.
-It turns grey.
-It dissolves.
-It becomes clear.
-The African tree is giving white Caucasian flowers...'
+In 1887 the official percentage of the Black population was calculated at 1.8% of the total.
+Racial categories were not registered in subsequent censuses.
 From then on, and for almost a century, in Argentina practically no studies were carried out on Black Argentines.

 Present

 María Fernanda Silva, of Cape Verdean descent, became the first Afro-Argentine ambassador in 2020, when she was appointed as ambassador to the Holy See.